conductiveai/playmanager/README.md

 ```
 # 🔍 Overview
-Play Manager is the smart contract companion to (Conductive Instant Play)[https://conductive.ai/instantplay].
+Play Manager is the smart contract companion to [Conductive Instant Play](https://conductive.ai/instantplay).
-(Conductive)[https://conductive.ai] Instant Play is an SDK that enables games to intuitively persist in-game events to multiple blockchains without the overhead, integration and budget required in web3.
+[Conductive](https://conductive.ai) Instant Play is an SDK that enables games to intuitively persist in-game events to multiple blockchains without the overhead, integration and budget required in web3.
 No gas, no wallets, no contracts -- it just works.

 # 📁 Directory structure